Understanding Biometric Security

 Your data: Understanding biometric data privacy and protection is essential for any organization collecting biometric information.

-For career opportunities in this rapidly growing field, explore our biometric security education guide.
+For career opportunities in biometric security, explore our biometric security education guide.
 And for a balanced perspective on the technology's limitations, read our analysis of the disadvantages of biometric security.

 Biometric Security: A $59 Billion Industry in 2025